 All based around the excellent, easy to use and accurate i1 spectrophotometer, there are packages available to suit every need.
 The i1 (AKA Eye One) range is the industry standard, professional level, colour management system.

-The ColorMunki is by far the most affordable, very easy to use and highest quality system calibrator in the market.
+The Calibrite ColorChecker Studio (formerly X-Rite i1 Studio) - is by far the most affordable, very easy to use and highest quality system calibrator in the market.

-It's vastly better than the Spyder option in this area (we ran a camera club 'fight off' of the two systems and 25 of 25 people picked the Munki as the one to go for - the printer profiles are simply much better and it's a lot less fiddly to use).
+It's vastly better than the Spyder option in this area - the printer profiles are simply much better and it's a lot less fiddly to use.

 We recommended it to amateurs on a budget who are keen to bring greater quality to their colour and for people who don't already have any calibrator and want to sort out monitors and printers in one go!

-The ColorMunki can calibrate monitors, projectors and printers.
+The Calibrite ColorChecker Studio can calibrate your whole workflow - monitors, scanners, projectors and printers.

 It also comes with an application that allows you to take spot measurements and convert it into all sorts of values - LAB, other RGB colour spaces, and the closest matching Pantone library colour (very handy for graphic designers trying to match packaging etc!).